 If you have Windows 10, you will see the following thing:

 If you have an older version of Windows this might look slightly different.
 Windows 10 updates the operating system automatically, so if you use this version you won’t need to worry about updates.
 Older versions will allow you to turn on automatic updates.
 You can find this under settings as well.
 We recommend turning this on so you will not have to worry about updates all the time.
 However, it never hurts to check the settings once in a while, to see if everything is up-to-date.

 A good virusscanner is of the highest importance.
 Most antivirus software nowadays also checks for harmful files, malware, and sometimes even malicious websites.
 This type of software is very easy to install and you won’t notice it running in the background.
 It is an essential step in protecting your online activities.

-We recommend Bitdefender as an antivirus.
-Bitdefender is often mentioned as the best in its field.
-Moreover, it is easy to use and won’t have any consequences for the speed of your computer.
+We recommend using AVG, Bitdefender or Avira as an antivirus.
+These are often mentioned as the best in their field.
+Moreover, they are easy to use and won’t have any consequences for the speed of your computer or smartphone.

 Install a Firewall

 A firewall protects your computer from viruses, worms, Trojans, and hackers to some degree.
 Firewalls scan everything that enters your computer and identify whether it is harmful or not.
 When something is deemed dangerous it is isolated and deleted.

 Most new computers are equipped with a firewall of their own.
 It is important to check if it is actually turned on.
 You can check this in the settings of your device.
 If you have a Windows 10 computer you can find it by typing in “firewall” in the search bar in your settings.
 Make sure your firewall is always on!

 You can also install a firewall yourself.
 Companies that specialize in online security like Norton, Kaspersky, and Bitdefender offer their own firewall.
 If you already have one of their firewalls you can use that one.
 However, this means you have to turn your Windows firewall off.